jonnylamb/cana/README.md

 [Anki](http://ankisrs.net/) is much better.
 The conjugation testing part remained because I never found anything quite so simple.

-Right now it's heavily specific to Italian.
+Right now it's heavily specific to Italian and French.
 It could probably relatively easily be updated to work with other Latin languages.

 Usage
 -----